Bagwai

-Bagwai is a local government area in Kano State, Nigeria.
-Its headquarters is in the town of Bagwai.
+Bagwai is a town and LGA located in north-western part of Kano State, about 55 kilometers away from Kano metropolitan sharing boarders with Bichi, Dawakin Tofa, Tsanyawa, Shanono, Kabo, Tofa, Rimin Gado.
+The third largest dam (Watari) is located in Bagwai.

-It has an area of 405 km^{2} and had a population of 162,847 in the 2006 census.
+Bagwai Local Government Area is one of the potential areas in Kano State, having an about 1000 hectares of irrigation Schemes (WATARI IRRIGATION SCHEMES) and third largest water treatment plant with capacity of 75,000 litres per Day.

-The third biggest dam in Kano State Watari Dam is located in Bagwai.
+About 90% of the population are farmers, where they produce crops all year round.

-The postal code of the area is 701.
+Bagwai Local Government has ten (10) Wards; Bagwai, Kiyawa, Gogori, Wurobagga, Kwajale,Dangada, Rimin Dako, Romo,Gadanya, Sare-Sare.
+And 27 Villages around the Local Government Area.

 Geography

-The average temperature in Bagwai Local Government Area, which spans 405 square kilometers, is 30 degrees Celsius.
+The average temperature in Bagwai Local Government Area, which spans 405 km2, is 30 degrees Celsius (86 degrees Fahrenheit).
 The estimated wind speed and humidity in the vicinity are 6 km/h and 18%, respectively.

 Climate

 In Bagwai, the wet season is oppressive and largely cloudy, the dry season is partly gloomy, and it is hot year round.
-It rarely drops below 50°F or rises over 105°F throughout the year; instead, the average range of temperatures is 55°F to 100°F. March 16 to May 27 is the start of the 2.3-month hot season, which has daily highs that average more than 97°F. At 98°F on average for highs and 76°F on average for lows, May is the hottest month in Bagwai.
-The average daily high temperature during the 1.7-month mild season, which runs from December 6 to January 29, is less than 87°F. In Bagwai, January is the coldest month of the year, with an average low temperature of 56°F and high temperature of 85°F.
+It rarely drops below 50 F or rises over 105 F throughout the year; instead, the average range of temperatures is 55 F to 100 F. March 16 to May 27 is the start of the 2.3-month hot season, which has daily highs that average more than 97 F. At 98 F on average for highs and 76 F on average for lows, May is the hottest month in Bagwai.
+The average daily high temperature during the 1.7-month mild season, which runs from December 6 to January 29, is less than 87 F. In Bagwai, January is the coldest month of the year, with an average low temperature of 56 F and high temperature of 85 F.